Skip to content

 • by

-WR 104 is a young star system consisting of a Wolf-Rayet star and two hot blue main sequence stars.
+WR 104 is a young star system consisting of three exceptionally hot stars, a Wolf-Rayet star and two luminous blue main sequence stars.
 The system lies about 8,400 light years from Earth in the constellation Sagittarius.
-The Wolf-Rayet star is expected to end its life as a supernova in the next few hundred thousand years.
-When it does, there is a slight chance that it may produce a long duration gamma-ray burst approximately in the direction of Earth.
+With an apparent magnitude of 13.28, it is invisible to the unaided eye.

 Star system

 WR 104 is a triple star system composed of a close binary pair – a Wolf-Rayet star and a B-type main sequence star – and a more distant O-type star.
 All three stars are exceptionally hot and luminous.
+They have apparent magnitudes of 12.7, 14.6, and 15.36.
+The close binary star has a combined visual magnitude of 13.28.

-The Wolf-Rayet star has a mass 10 times that of the Sun and a radius 3.29 times solar.
-It is 40,000 times more luminous than the Sun with an effective temperature of about 45,000 K. The star has the stellar classification WC9d.
+The Wolf-Rayet star in the WR 104 system has the spectral type WC9d.
 The “C” indicates dominant lines of ionised carbon, while the suffix “d” indicates dust in the star’s spectrum.

-The Wolf-Rayet star forms a spectroscopic binary pair with a main sequence star of the spectral type B0.5V.
-The individual components cannot be resolved even in the largest of telescopes because the physical distance between them is only about 2.34 astronomical units (Earth – Sun distances).
-At 8,400 light years, this corresponds to an angular separation of about 1 milliarcsecond.
+The Wolf-Rayet star and the B-type star in the WR 104 system form a spectroscopic binary pair.
+The two individual components cannot be resolved even in the largest of telescopes because the physical distance between them is only about 2.34 astronomical units (Earth – Sun distances).
+At a distance of 8,400 light years, this corresponds to an angular separation of about 1 milliarcsecond.
 The stars take 241.5 days to complete an orbit.
-They have a combined apparent magnitude of 13.28.

 The third component is fainter, with a visual magnitude of 15.36.
 It is a hot blue star of the spectral type O8V-O5V.
 It lies almost an arcsecond away from the binary pair and is believed to be physically associated with it.
+The star was first detected with the Hubble Space Telescope (HST) in 1998.

 Supernova

-Both components in the spectroscopic binary system are expected to meet their ends as core-collapse supernovae.
+Both components in the spectroscopic binary system are massive stars that are expected to meet their ends as core-collapse supernovae.
 The Wolf-Rayet star is expected to go out sooner, in the next few hundred thousand years.
-There has been a lot of debate on whether the supernova will affect life on Earth, but there are too many uncertainties to make an accurate prediction.

-The stars lie at too great a distance for the supernovae themselves to have a real impact on our planet’s biosphere.
-However, Wolf-Rayet stars with fast rotating cores are believed to produce long-duration gamma-ray bursts (LGRBs), which are emitted along their spin axes.
-If WR 104 does produce a LGRB, this could significantly affect Earth if it our planet lies within an opening angle of 12 degrees or less of the burst.
 Both the Wolf-Rayet star and its close companion may produce a LGRB based on current models, but there are still too many unknown parameters to determine the likelihood of this outcome.
-To produce a LGRB, a star has to be spinning very fast and it is uncertain if this is the case with WR 104.
-There has been some evidence that suggests that Wolf-Rayet stars in the Milky Way may be slowed down too much to produce a gamma-ray burst.
-These events have mostly been observed in low-metallicity galaxies, never in the Milky Way.
+To produce a LGRB, a star must be spinning very fast, and it is uncertain if this is the case with WR 104.
+There has been some evidence that suggests that Wolf-Rayet stars in the Milky Way may be slowed down too much to produce a gamma ray burst.
+These events have mostly been observed in low-metallicity galaxies, never in our own galaxy.

-Pinwheel Nebula
+Pinwheel nebula

-The Wolf-Rayet star in the WR 104 system is surrounded by a Wolf-Rayet nebula, an extended dust shell formed by the interaction of the stellar winds of the two stars in close orbit.
-Spiral in shape, the nebula is often called the Pinwheel Nebula.
+Spiral in shape, the nebula is often called a pinwheel nebula.
 It has a diameter of more than 200 astronomical units.
 The nebula was imaged by the Keck Telescope in April 1998.

 Facts

 WR 104 was first identified as a binary system in 1977 by M. Cohen and L. V. Kuhi, who suggested that the companion was an early-type star.
 In 1987, Williams, van der Hucht and Thé estimated that the companion was 0.3 magnitudes brighter than the Wolf-Rayet star.
-In 1999, Tuthill led a study that found further evidence of a companion with an orbital period of 220 ± 30 days.

 Name

-The designation WR 104 comes from the names of the French astronomers Charles Wolf and Georges Rayet, who were the first to discover three stars in this class, now known as WR 134, WR 135 and WR 137, in 1867.
-Wolf and Rayet used the 40 cm Foucault telescope at the Paris Observatory.
-Located in the northern constellation Cygnus, the stars showed very broad emission lines that were originally believed to be hydrocarbon molecules, but are now associated with helium, nitrogen, carbon, silicon and oxygen, with weak or absent hydrogen lines.
 The stars were called Wolf-Rayet stars from their discovery, but the naming convention for this class was not created until 1962, when the fourth catalogue of Wolf-Rayet stars in our galaxy was published and the stars were numbered in order of right ascension.
 Even though the numbering scheme used today is different and catalogues include new discoveries, the Wolf-Rayet stars in the Milky Way are still catalogued in this order.

 Location